 Here are four particularly enticing occupations in this field:

 1. Real Estate Sales Agent or Broker

-- More than five million existing homes were sold in the U.S.1
+- Figures from the National Association of Realtors (NAR) show that more than five million existing homes were sold in the U.S. in 2018.

-- About 88 percent of home buyers and sellers used the services of a real estate agent or broker when going through the process.1
+- In 2018, about 87 percent of home buyers and sellers used the services of a real estate agent or broker when going through the process, according to NAR.

 How Agents and Brokers Differ

 So, what's the difference between an agent and a broker?
-To put it simply, a real estate sales agent can sell property, but he or she cannot work independently.
-In contrast, a real estate broker can also sell property but is allowed to run his or her own real estate business.
+To put it simply, a real estate sales agent can sell property, but they cannot work independently.
+In contrast, a real estate broker can also sell property but is allowed to run their own real estate business.
 Agents must work for brokers.
 And both must be licensed.

 Every state has its own requirements for real estate agent licensing or certification.
 But, in general, you typically need to take some real estate courses (which can often be achieved through a college or university program) and then pass a licensing exam.
 That's for getting a real estate agent license.
 To become a licensed broker, you often need around one to three years of experience as a licensed agent as well as additional training, depending on your educational background and the state you work in.